-(1) Registered undertakings may declare the difference between the complete duty rate and the refund amount on the excise duty return that refers to the reduced emissions.
-The first time an excise reduction is declared, a statement from the Norwegian Climate and Pollution Agency or another accredited laboratory, cf. Section 5-12, must be attached to the excise duty return.
-Registered undertakings may, upon changes to production or removal methods, cf. Section 3-7-5 second paragraph, declare a new amount of binding or removal efficiency before the statement from the Climate and Pollution Agency or the accredited laboratory is issued.
-If a high or low emission is stipulated before the new statement is prepared, this must be calculated against the subsequent period's excise duty return.

-(2) Non-registered undertakings may also submit an application for quarterly refunds.
+- (1) Registered undertakings may declare the difference between the complete duty rate and the refund amount on the excise duty return that refers to the reduced emissions.
+The first time an excise reduction is declared, a statement from the Norwegian Environmental Agency or another accredited laboratory, cf. Section 5-12, must be attached to the excise duty return.
+Registered undertakings may, upon changes to production or removal methods, cf. Section 3-7-5 second paragraph, declare a new amount of binding or removal efficiency before the statement from the Environmental Agency or the accredited laboratory is issued.
+If a high or low emission is stipulated before the new statement is prepared, this must be calculated against the subsequent period's excise duty return. - (2) Non-registered undertakings may also submit an application for quarterly refunds.
 Refund applications must be submitted to the Customs Region.
 The application must include a testing report from an accredited laboratory, cf. Section 5-12.

-0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004, previously Section 3-7-7), of 19 December 2003 no. 1758 (coming into force on 1 January 2004) and of 7 December 2010 no. 1552 (coming into force on 1 January 2011).
+0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004, previously Section 3-7-7), of 19 December 2003 no. 1758 (coming into force on 1 January 2004), of 7 December 2010 no. 1552 (coming into force on 1 January 2011) and of 15 March 2013 no. 284 (coming into force 1 July 2013).